sql-machine-learning/elasticdl/docs/tutorials/elasticdl_local.md

 # ElasticDL on Local Environment

-This document aims to give a simple example to show how to submit deep learning jobs to a local kubernetes cluster in a local computer.
+This document aims to give a simple example about how to submit deep learning jobs to a local kubernetes cluster in a local computer.
 It helps to understand the working process of ElasticDL.